johnstonskj/rust-mcfg/book/src/introduction/start-here.md

 9. Creating package install log file
 ```

-Finally, if you would rather
+Finally, if you would rather keep your actual Git repository in a known place outside the standard directory
+structure you can specify a local directory (with the `-l` argument) and a symlink will be created from the standard
+repository location to your local Git directory.

 ```text
 $ mcfg init -r https://github.com/fakeuser/mcfg-repo.git -l $HOME/mcfg-repo